Best Black Friday mobile phone and contract deals - from iPhone to Samsung

 The best mobile phone deals from EE, Vodafone and more by retailer and by phone so you can snap up that Black Friday deal.

-Black Friday is just around the corner – and of all the products you’ll find in the late-November mega-sale, there’ll definitely be some red-hot phone deals.
+With Black Friday just around the corner we’re already seeing lots of products with early offers ahead of late-November mega-sale, and there will definitely be some red-hot phone deals.

 Much of normal life has been put on hold this year, but new phones are still being announced by the day, and we are seeing many major new handsets launched in autumn 2020.
 The Google Pixel 4a was launched at the beginning of October, closely followed by the Sony Xperia 5 II.

 A month later than its usual September slate, Apple dazzled us with the launch of the new iPhone 12.
-And while the latest Bond film has been postponed for release until 2021, its featured phone brand Nokia is still pushing ahead with the launch of the Nokia 3.4 very soon.
+And while the latest Bond film has been postponed for release until 2021, its featured phone brand Nokia pushed ahead with the launch of the Nokia 8.3 5G.
 You can head to our upcoming 2020 phones page for an overview of new handsets and their release dates.

 If you’re looking for a new phone – or you think it would be a great gift for someone you know this Christmas – Black Friday is the perfect opportunity to pick up a contract for a lower-than-usual price.